JustinDMS/Prime-Tool/README.md

 - Some rooms have an additional world identifier (ie Tallon, Mines, etc).
 This is because some worlds have rooms with the same names and it was throwing off the pathfinding.
 - Used for fast iteration of mock-up routes.
 - Easily copy rooms and paste into a spreadsheet

-Currently, the downloadable version is Windows-only.
-Mac users can instead use the in-browser version here: https://justindms.github.io/Prime-Tool/